pokusio/pokus/documentations/cicd/drone/README.md

 * Even though all configuration seems ok, I still have a final error with the gitlab application :

 ![final Gitlab Application error redirect uri not valid](documentations/images/impr.ecran/inlets/FINAL_GITLAB_APPLICATION_ERROR_2020-07-25T05-01-11.215Z.png)

+I opened an issue on the subject : https://gitlab.com/gitlab-org/gitlab/-/issues/231603

 _And the IAM users_